-Sales teams often knows what to say, while marketing teams knows how to say it.
+Sales teams often know what to say, while marketing teams know how to say it.

 The result of a cohesive collaboration between the two is clear, persuasive content with a concrete objective and consistent messaging that saves your sales team time and makes your sales process more efficient.

 Creating engaging blog posts provides numerous benefits from increasing organic traffic to building your social media presence, but chances are you haven’t thought of its potential impact on your sales process.

 Think about it.
 Blogs are inherently useful for educating your prospects and answering some of their most common questions.
 That mission is exactly what your sales team is trying to accomplish on a daily basis!

 Content writers should collaborate with your sales team to gain firsthand information on the pain points, questions, objections, and feedback that comes up during the sales process.
 These valuable insights will allow them to write content that addresses those specific needs, helping to close the knowledge gaps that exist within your pipeline.